 Kirk Konert.
 Mr. Konert began serving on our Board in September of 2021 and served on the board of Holdings from March 2020 until our Business Combination in September 2021.
-Mr. Konert has served with AE Industrial Partners, LP, as a Partner since October 2019 and as a Principal starting in August 2014.
+Mr. Konert has served with AE Industrial Partners, LP, as a Managing Partner since December 2023, Partner since October 2019 and Principal starting in August 2014.
 Previously, Mr. Konert was a Senior Associate at Sun Capital Partners from July 2011 to July 2014.
-Mr. Konert currently sits on the board of BigBear.ai (NYSE:BBAI).
+Mr. Konert has served as a director of BigBear.ai (NYSE:BBAI) since 2021 and is Chair of its Compensation Committee.
 Mr. Konert earned his undergraduate degree from Davidson College.
 We believe that Mr. Konert's experience and history in portfolio company management qualifies him to be a director of our Board.